Killing of Ashli Babbitt: Life and views of Ashli Babbitt

 Babbitt, 35 years old at the time of her death, was raised in a mostly apolitical family near San Diego, California.
 In 2004, she enlisted in the United States Air Force, where she served 12 years; while on active duty, she met her first husband, Staff Sergeant Timothy McEntee.
-Babbitt was deployed at least eight times by 2014, including in Afghanistan, Iraq, Kuwait, and Qatar; from 2010 onward, she served in the Air National Guard.
+Babbitt had been deployed at least eight times by 2014, including in Afghanistan, Iraq, Kuwait, and Qatar; from 2010 onward, she served in the Air National Guard.
 Six of her years in service were spent in a "Capital Guardians" unit of the District of Columbia Air National Guard, whose mandate is to defend the Washington, D.C., region and respond to civil unrest.
 In 2014 Babbitt served as a "mentor" to less-experienced airmen about to go on their first deployment.
 She reached the rank of senior airman, a "relatively low rank" for a 12-year veteran according to The Washington Post.

 From 2015 to 2017, near the end of her service, she supplemented her income by working as security at the Calvert Cliffs Nuclear Power Plant in Maryland.
 There, she met Aaron Babbitt, who later became her second husband.
 She filed for divorce from her first husband in 2018.

 In 2016, she faced criminal charges of reckless endangerment in Maryland after she allegedly repeatedly smashed her SUV into a vehicle being driven by a former girlfriend of Aaron Babbitt.
 Citing ongoing harassment, the victim obtained multiple judicial orders forbidding Ashli any contact with her.

 In 2018, Babbitt moved back to California with her second husband and they purchased a pool servicing business.
 She worked there with her brother and several other relatives.

-Babbitt voted for Barack Obama at least once: asked by another Twitter user on November 15, 2018, if she had "supported Obama the same way [she] supported Trump?" she replied "[…] yes I did […] I think Obama did great things … he jacked some shit up… but I think he did do a lot of good … at a time where we needed him.
+Babbitt voted for Barack Obama at least once: asked by another Twitter user on November 15, 2018, if she had "supported Obama the same way [she] supported Trump?" she replied "[...] yes I did [...]
+I think Obama did great things ... he jacked some shit up... but I think he did do a lot of good ... at a time where we needed him.
 I voted for him!"
 She later registered as a Libertarian.